Overview of Student Learning

-Overview of Student Learning

 HIS is an IB Continuum School and uses the IB Learner Profile as a guide for developing student attributes so that we may nurture the ability of students to use a variety of necessary soft skills including communication, thinking, self-management, research, and social skills.
 Furthermore, we encourage mindful approaches to resilience, perseverance, inquiry, and being a principled and balanced individual.

 The Lower School (Early Years – Grade 5) at HIS is currently following the principles and practices of the IB Primary Years Programme (PYP).
 The curriculum is transdisciplinary in nature, which incorporates subject learning of Math, Literacy, Social Studies, Science, the Arts, and Design/Computer Technology within thematic units of inquiry.
-In addition to these thematic units, lower school learning is supplemented with the Singapore Math, First Steps Literacy, Jolly Phonics and Kelso’s Choice Conflict Management and Character Building programs.
+In addition to these thematic units, lower school learning is supplemented with Singapore Math, Australian Literacy, Letters and Sounds Phonics and Kelso’s Choice Conflict Management and Character Building programs.
 Lower School instruction is also supported by specialists in the areas of physical education, the arts, Mandarin and ESOL, learning support, design technology and library.

 For further information on Lower School curriculum and programs, please click on the links below: